punchagency/proof-concierge-backend/README_EXTENDED.md

 }
 ```

+**Notes:**
+- When no specific requestId is provided, the system will accept the latest pending call request for the query
+- The message formatting of the accepted call will include:
+  - The original call request message
+  - Text showing which admin accepted the call (with ✅ emoji)
+  - A formatted markdown link for joining the call
+  - The call mode (video/audio)

 #### POST /communication/call/:queryId/reject-request/:requestId

 **Purpose:** Reject a specific call request by ID.
 This endpoint is restricted to the admin who is assigned to the query.